treelover28/NBA-Hub-API/README.md

 **Changelog**: Please refer to [changelog.md](https://github.com/treelover28/NBA-match-predictor/blob/master/changelog.md) for full history of changes.
 Most recent changes includes:

-Added front-end web client to allow users to simulate games!
+* Added front-end web client to allow users to simulate games!
 Need to fix designs a bit though and add actual text description in place of the generic lorem ipsum.
 However, so far the structure and functionalities are taken care of!
+* Frontend web client is implemented using HTML/CSS/Javascript
+* Simulation functions in simulation.py now returns dictionaries of games results!

 **Language:** Python